wsmith323/staticmodel/README.md

 # StaticModel

-**StaticModel** provides a framework for modeling and working with tabular constants.
+**StaticModel** provides tools for modeling and working with tabular constants.

 ## Quick Example